peterdanis/electron-puppeteer-demo/README.md

 [![Github Actions badge](https://github.com/peterdanis/electron-puppeteer-demo/workflows/Tests/badge.svg?event=push)](https://github.com/peterdanis/electron-puppeteer-demo/actions)

-Currently the test are being run for Electron versions 5, 6, 7 and 8 (beta) on Linux, MacOS and Windows.
+Currently the tests are being run for Electron versions 5, 6, 7 and 8 (beta) on Linux, MacOS and Windows.
 [Go to test results](https://github.com/peterdanis/electron-puppeteer-demo/actions)

 ## How to use
 - clone repo and "cd" into it